What is vendor management?

 Build more efficient operations

-Good vendor management can lead to a more efficient process of researching and onboarding new vendors, as well as to negotiate better rates with both new and current vendors.
+Good vendor management can lead to a more efficient process of researching and onboarding new vendors, as well as negotiating better rates with both new and current vendors.
 Tracking your vendors’ performance can ensure the agreed-upon contractual obligations are met.
 It allows you to ensure performance expectations are met in terms of quality of deliverables, risk, cost, timeliness, accuracy, and other milestones and requirements.

-Vendor contract lifecycle management software
+Why use vendor contract lifecycle management software?

 CLM software systems can help optimize procurement in the following ways:

-• Streamlined onboarding.
 Automated workflows allow for faster turnaround times and better spend control.
 CLM also provides a more streamlined contract negotiation process by providing standardized contract templates and clause libraries.
 A centralized repository ensures all parties can view and discuss changes across multiple drafts of a contract and securely sign electronically.

-• Better negotiations.
 CLM helps maintain compliance with corporate standards.
 It also helps build contracts with consistent and appropriate language with a digital repository, clause library, and configurable business rules engine.
 Vendor negotiations are facilitated through a secure portal.
 The consistency CLM provides allows more accurate tracking and reporting, which can lead to identifying vendor needs such as quality, efficiency, timeliness, and cost savings.

-• Track vendor contract performance.
-Are vendors meeting their contractual obligations within their deadlines and providing the agreed upon deliverables?
-Are contracts performing according to your organization’s vendor management KPIs?
 CLM software allows for tracking of vendor performance against service level agreements and contract obligations, tracking spend against budget, and the functionality of precise access controls for vendors, partners, and internal staff.
-CLM software can also be used to gain crucial insights into opportunities and risks with customized reports and automatic alerts for spend, expirations, compliance, and more.
+Businesses can also use CLM software to gain insights into risks and opportunities.
+They can generate custom reports or implement automatic alerts for compliance, spending, expirations, and other critical data.

-When an organization invests in an enterprise-level CLM system like Agiloft, vendor contracts will be more efficient, compliant, and secure, will perform to optimized standards, and will be managed in a streamlined and centralized system that significantly reduces costs.
+When an organization invests in an enterprise-level CLM platform like Agiloft, vendor contracts will be more efficient, compliant, and secure, will perform to optimized standards, and will be managed in a streamlined and centralized system that significantly reduces costs.

 Recent Posts